 There are so many more incredible speedruns from SGDQ 2020 Online which showcased precision, comedy, insight, and technical achievements.
+If you’re not into speedrunning, you may be more into League of Legends.
 These are just a few that stuck out to us.
 Have some other notable runs that stuck out to you?
 Feel free to mention them in the comments!
 Thank you for reading.

 Nate is a world-record speedrunner, handheld gaming enthusiast, and speedgaming event personality.
 When not streaming or actively working in several gaming communities, he can be found spending time with his loving fiancé and his adorable pug, Jabba.